danielelozzi/Imag2Emo/readme.md

 -   `data_loader.py`
     -   **Role**: Handles data loading, splitting, and balancing.
     -   **Functionality**: Loads the pre-segmented data from disk, applies balancing strategies (e.g., custom undersampling to handle class imbalance), and splits the data into training, validation, and test sets according to the specified scenario (`kfold`, `loso`, `k_simple`).
+It also handles the binarization of labels into 2 or 4 classes.

 -   `eeg_classifier_training.py`
     -   **Role**: Contains the core training and evaluation loop.